Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 At Vršič Pass, it’s possible to go on a short day hike to Slemenova Špica, which is a grassy hill and lookout point set amidst the dramatic Julian Alps.

-The hike should take no more than 3 hours round-trip.
+This 5.9 km out-and-back hike should take no more than 3 hours.
 You can read more about this hike in our guide to Kranjska Gora.

 You may need to purchase a cross-border permit from your rental car company to drive into Italy.
 Please check.
 If you opt for this route, you’re in for a big surprise, as this route passes very closely to Laghi di Fusine (Fusine Lakes).

-Read this post on how to visit Laghi di Fusine for more details.
-We spent several hours hiking around these spectacular lakes and up to a mountain hut.
+Read how to visit Laghi di Fusine for more details.
+It’s easy to spend a few hours here hiking around these spectacular mountain lakes.
 The backdrop of the lakes is the Mangart massif, which is part of the Julian Alps.

 What to Do in Kranjska Gora

-During our stay, you can hike to Slemenova Špica, Martuljek waterfalls, and the Peričnik Waterfall in nearby Vrata Valley.
+During our stay, walk to Lake Jasna, hike to Slemenova Špica, Martuljek waterfalls, and the Peričnik Waterfall in nearby Vrata Valley.

 You can also bike to Zelenci Nature Reserve, sample the tasting menu of Milka Boutique Hotel, and walk to the Tamar mountain hut.